Thomas0176/Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 -- I still see a lot of false positives.
 So
 	 I could defintely improve the classifier. e.g. play with different kernels or play with class_weights which would reduce a 'car' prediction
-	 I could also implement an frame-to-frame smoother (basically add a tracker over frames) to reduce false Positives

 - currently my detector runs very slowly.
 So generating a hog_features per image rather than per window would increase the performance.